 bill being promoted as an enhancement for owners of IRAs and retirement plans has been introduced by the House of Representatives.
-If passed by the Senate and signed into law, this bill would have significant effects on retirement options in these plans. the bill is that 401(k)s may start offering annuities, which guarantee the account holder regular income for as long as that person lives.
-This may be an attractive option for retirees who desire the security of guaranteed payouts, safe from market 401K The House bill, named Setting Every Community Up for Retirement Enhancement, or the SECURE Act, would expand the options available to retirees and extend the age requirement for taking withdrawals and making contributions.
-A similar bill, titled the and Savings Act (RESA) is in the Senate Finance Retirement Enhancement Committee.
-The law would allow eligible taxpayers to make contributions beyond the current age limit of 70 1/2, and it would also increase the age at which participants would be required to take withdrawals to age 72, up from the current 70 1⁄2 age.
+If passed by the Senate and signed into law, this bill would have significant effects on retirement options in these plans.
+The House bill, named Setting Every Community Up for Retirement Enhancement, or the SECURE Act, would expand the options available to retirees and extend the age requirement for taking withdrawals and making contributions.
+A similar bill, titled the Retirement Enhancement and Savings Act (RESA) is in the Senate Finance Committee.
+The law would allow eligible taxpayers to make contributions beyond the current age limit of 70 1/2, and it would also increase the age at which participants would be required to take withdrawals to age 72, up from the current 70 $\frac{1}{2}$ age.
 Legislators believe that some people may not begin saving until later and that coupled with increasing life expectancy may make these extensions necessary.
-Another important feature of 401(k)s May Start Offering Annuities For Guaranteed Regular Income fluctuations.
+Another important feature of the bill is that 401(k)s may start offering annuities, which guarantee the account holder regular income for as long as that person lives.
+This may be an attractive option for retirees who desire the security of guaranteed payouts, safe 401K from market 401(k)s May Start Offering Annuities For Guaranteed Regular Income fluctuations.
 Additionally, a provision in the bill is a new benefit for parttime workers.
 The bill would allow employers to offer longtime part-time workers access to 401(k) plans.
 It would also allow small businesses to band together more easily to offer plans under a single administrator, which is intended to lead to more 401(k) workers at small plans for businesses where it hadn't been offered previously.
-The bill also has allowances for parents to be able to withdraw up to \$5,000 from a 401(k) plan after the birth or adoption of a child and would also allow withdrawals of \$10,000 from 529 plans without penalty in order to repay student loans.
-Regular taxes would be owed on coverage purchased outside the You are not eligible for the premium tax credit for Marketplace.

-Finally, the law also eliminates the kiddie tax, in which children

-Health Premium Tax Credit...
-Still

-Available For 2019 Returns Filed In 2020

-You May Be Allowed A Premium Tax Credit If:
+The bill Health Premium Tax Credit...
+Still Available For 2019 Returns Filed In 2020 You May Be Allowed A Premium Tax Credit If:

-You or a tax family member enrolled in health insurance coverage through the Marketplace or Exchange for at least one month of a calendar year in which he or she was not eligible for affordable coverage through an eligible employer-sponsored plan that provides minimum value or eligible to enroll in government health coverage - like Medicare, Medicaid, or TRICARE;
+You or a tax family member enrolled in health insurance coverage through the Marketplace or Exchange for at least one month of a calendar year in which he or she was not eligible for affordable coverage through an eligible employer-sponsored plan that provides minimum value or eligible to enroll in government health coverage - like Medicare, Medicaid, or TRICARE; Your health insurance premiums for at least one of those same months are paid by the original due date of your return.
+They can be paid either through advance credit payments, by you, or by someone else; You are within certain income limits.
+The credit is available for people with household incomes ranging from 100% to 400% of the federal povertv level...\$12,140 to \$48,560 for singles and \$25,100 to \$100,400 for a family of four.
+You cannot file a married filing separately tax also has allowances for parents to be able to withdraw up to \$5,000 from a 401(k) plan after the birth or adoption of a child and would also allow withdrawals of \$10,000 from 529 plans without penalty There are exceptions for 1 return:

-return:

-person and,

-There are exceptions for

-You cannot be claimed as

-a dependent by another

-certain victims of domestic

-Your health insurance premiums for at least one of those same months are paid by the original due date of your return.
-They can be paid either through advance credit payments, by you, or by someone else;

-abuse and spousal abandonment.

-You are

-within certain income limits.
-The credit is available for people with household incomes ranging from 100% to 400% of the federal poverty level...\$12,140 to \$48,560 for singles and

-You cannot file a married filing separately tax

-\$25,100 to \$100,400 for a family

-the distribution amount.

-See "Horizon" on Page 2 >

-INSIDE THIS ISSUE OF TAX NEWS & TIPS

-- Truth vs. Myth......4

-The SECURE Act of 2019
+certain victims of domestic abuse and spousal abandonment.
+You cannot be claimed as a dependent by another person and, You are not eligible for the premium tax credit for coverage purchased outside the Marketplace. in order to repay student loans.
+Regular taxes would be owed on the distribution amount.
+Finally, the law also eliminates the kiddie tax, in which children See "Horizon" on Page 2 > INSIDE THIS ISSUE OF TAX NEWS & TIPS The SECURE Act of 2019